In this comprehensive YouTube ads guide you’ll discover:

 As a result?
 Ad costs on Facebook will continue to rise.

-If you’re completely dependent on Facebook for your customer acquisition, make no mistake:
+If you’re completely dependent on Facebook for your customer acquisition,

 Your cost to acquire a customer is only going to get worse.